tudelft-cda-lab/GROOT/README.md

 The scripts `summarize_datasets.py` and `visualize_threat_models.py` output some figures we used in the text.

 ### Implementation details
 The TREANT implementation (`groot.treant.py`) is copied almost completely from the authors of TREANT at https://github.com/gtolomei/treant with small modifications to better interface with the experiments.
 The heuristic by Chen et al. runs in the GROOT code, only with a different score function.
-This score function can be enabled by setting `chen_heuristic=True` on a `GrootTree` before calling `.fit(X, y)`.
+This score function can be enabled by setting `chen_heuristic=True` on a `GrootTreeClassifier` before calling `.fit(X, y)`.
 The provably robust boosting implementation comes almost completely from their code at https://github.com/max-andr/provably-robust-boosting and we use a small wrapper around their code (`groot.provably_robust_boosting.wrapper.py`) to use it.
 When we recorded the runtimes we turned off all parallel options in the `@jit` annotations from the code.
 The implementation of Chen et al. boosting can be found in their own repo https://github.com/chenhongge/RobustTrees, from whic we need to compile and copy the binary `xgboost` to the current directory.
 The script `fit_chen_xgboost.py` then calls this binary and uses the command line interface to fit all models.

 ## Important note on TREANT
 To encode L-infinity norms correctly we had to modify TREANT to NOT apply rules recursively.
 This means we added a single `break` statement in the `treant.Attacker.__compute_attack()` method.
 If you are planning on using TREANT with recursive attacker rules then you should remove this statement or use TREANT's unmodified code at https://github.com/gtolomei/treant .